kitnil/guix-artwork/website/posts/coming-events-2017.md

 title: Coming events
 date: 2017-10-17 12:00
 author: Ludovic Courtès
-tags: Talks Reproducible Builds Research
+tags: Talks, Reproducible builds, Research, Papers
 ---

 Guix will be present on a few venues in the coming weeks: